-Koerber’s mother Fair has her own piece, Love Bomb, on display.
+Koerber’s mother Fair has her own piece, Love Bomb, on display (this piece, which is depicted on our cover image at the top of this story, ultimately won the Art of Trash contest).
 Bruder also spoke enthusiastically about Fair’s work: “Deybra’s one of the artists on Maui that’s really on the forefront of recycling.
 She’s been doing it for years and years.
 It’s a pretty unique ability to be able to look at what other people consider to be junk, crap, and to see something within it that you can create something shining out of it.”

 For Koerber’s piece, titled Ali‘i of the Sea, “my mother and I took a trip to the harbor to collect sea garbage,” said Koerber.
 “I found so many amazingly colorful marine ropes washed up on the rocks,” which she wove into the piece.

 Her work is a “Mohawk headdress, resembling an Ali‘i helmet with old paintbrushes from my mother’s studio, an ode to her influence and guidance,” Koerber said.
 “When I’m home again I’ll make a costume to go with the wig.”
 In the headpiece, old paintbrushes stiffened with dried paint splay out from a bed of fish nets.